 Using a calibration curve, make a plot of analyte concentration vs time, converting the absorbance value into concentration.
 From there, this graph can be fit with appropriate equations to determine the reaction rate constants.

-Results: UV-Vis pectrometry of yes
+Results: UV-Vis Spectrometry of Dyes

 UV-Vis can be used to obtain a spectrum of colored compounds.
-In Fig 1 part A, the absorbance spectrum of a blue dye is shown.
+In Figure 1 part A, the absorbance spectrum of a blue dye is shown.
 The background shows the colors of light in the visible spectrum.
 The blue dye has a max absorbance in the orange/red.
-Fig 1 part B shows a spectrum of a red dye, with max in the green.
+Figure 1 part B shows a spectrum of a red dye, with max in the green.

 Kinetics can be measured from a plot of absorbance at one wavelength over time.
-Fig 2 shows a plot of the absorbance of a blue dye (at 630 nm) as it reacts with bleach.
+Figure 2 shows a plot of the absorbance of a blue dye (at 630 nm) as it reacts with bleach.

 Applications: UV-Vis is used in many chemical analyses.
 It is used to quantitate the amount of protein in a solution, as most proteins absorb strongly at 280 nm.
-Fig 3 shows an example spectra of cytochrome C, which has a high absorbance at 280 and also at 450 because of a heme group.
-UV-Vis is also as a standard technique to quantify the amount of DNA in a sample, as all the bases absorb strongly at 260 nm.
+Figure 3 shows an example spectra of cytochrome C, which has a high absorbance at 280 and also at 450 because of a heme group.
+UV-Vis is also used as a standard technique to quantify the amount of DNA in a sample, as all the bases absorb strongly at 260 nm.
 RNA and proteins also absorb at 260 nm, so absorbance at other wavelengths can be measured to check for interferences.
 Specifically, proteins absorb strongly at 280 nm, so the ratio of absorbance at 280/260 can give a measure of the ratio of protein to DNA in a sample.

 Most simple analyses measure the absorbance one wavelength at a time.
 However, more chemical information is present if measurements are made at many wavelengths simultaneously.
-Diode-array instruments capture all the light that is transmitted, split the light into different colors using a prism or holographic grating and then absorbance at different wavelengths is captured on a linear array of photodiodes.
+Diode-array instruments capture all the light that is transmitted, split the light into different colors using a prism or holographic grating, and then absorbance at different wavelengths is captured on a linear array of photodiodes.
 The advantage of this method is that it is useful for measuring many different molecules simultaneously.

 Legend: Figure 1.
 UV-Vis absorbance spectra.
 A. Blue dye #1 has maximum absorbance in the orange/red.
 B. Red dye #40 has maximum absorbance in the green.